-Student have excellent opportunities to be immersed in entrepreneurship through the many activities offered by the Center for Integrated Entrepreneurship such as Fireside Chats, Ideablitz and Immersion Week.
-Students can also opt to live with other like-minded students in East Hall, a suite-style entrepreneurial residential learning community, and can also help to run on-campus businesses such as the Terrier Trader.
+You will have excellent opportunity to be immersed in entrepreneurship through the activities offered by the Center for Integrated Entrepreneurship, such as Fireside Chats, Ideablitz and Immersion Week.
+You can also opt to live with other like-minded students in East Hall, a suite-style entrepreneurial residential learning community, and can help to run on-campus businesses such as the Terrier Trader.

 A Career-Focused Entrepreneurship Degree